lezneklihp/dsend_project_2/README.md

 work in progress

 ## Acknowledgements & licensing:<a name="Acknowledgements"></a>
-- Thanks to FigureEight for their data on Twitter messages.
+- Thanks to Figure Eight for their data on Twitter messages.